metacritical/jsonrecord/README.md

 Or install it yourself as:

     $ gem install JSONRecord

 ## Usage

-TODO: It is very easy to use jsondb as a document store in rails, create a model in rails/model and inherit from JSONRecord::Base
-			it gives few mechanisms to search and save data in json files.
+    It is very easy to use jsondb as a document store in rails, create a model in rails/model and inherit from JSONRecord::Base it gives few mechanisms to search and save data in json files.

 		In order to generate new models a binary file is included:

 		`jsonrecord generate model apple` (make sure your model name is singular)

 		then in model/apple.rb

 ```ruby
 			class Apple < JSONRecord::Base